Skip to main content

 • all other settings are not effective, because the number of cpus is the same as physical amount available while the configuration for GPU labels or ingress IPv4 address pools is not applicable

-• an application deployed by acme on site new-york is subject to a combination of the hardware resource profiles system and medium as well as tenant resource profile t-acme and per tenant per site resource profile t-acme-new-york:
+• an application deployed by acme on site new-york is subject to a combination of the restrictions imposed by the system settings, system resource profile medium as well as tenant resource profile t-acme and per tenant per site resource profile t-acme-new-york:

 • the total amount of cpus available to applications deployed by acme is 1 per host, per t-acme-new-york profile (not enforced).
 This has no effect on tenant provider's applications, however if other applications are already running on site new-york, then the physical number of cpus is still considered for all tenants' applications